 Angie Oxley Behrens | Assistant Coach

-original member of Kirsten Bernthal Booth’s staff, she is the longest-tenured assistant coach in program history.
+original member of Kirsten Bernthal Booth’s staff, she is the longest-tenured assistant coach in Creighton’s Volleyball history.

-Behrens has seen Creighton go 262-146 in her 13 seasons on the bench, including NCAA Tournament wins in 2010, 2012, 2013, 2015 (2), 2016 (3), 2017 and 2018.
+Behrens has seen Creighton go 346-165 in her 16 seasons on the bench, including NCAA Tournament wins in 2010, 2012, 2013, 2015 (2), 2016 (3), 2017 and 2018.

 While at Nebraska, Behrens was a four-year starter, won three Big 12 titles, was named 1997 Big 12 Freshman of the Year and was chosen as the University’s female student-athlete of the year in 2001 after leading the Cornhuskers to a 34-0 mark and national title in the fall of 2000 as a senior.
 She closed her career as NU’s all-time digs leader with 1,086.

 In the classroom, Behrens was a Chancellor’s Scholar and four-time Highest Honors Distinction Medal honoree.
 She also was a four-year academic All-Big 12 selection, a recipient of an NCAA Postgraduate Scholarship and one of 10 finalists for the 2001 NCAA Woman of the Year.
 She was also a member of the Mortar Board Honor Society, Pi Lambda Theta Honor Society, Golden Key, 2000 Homecoming Royalty Court and the Dean’s List.

 Behrens and her husband, Matt, were married in 2006.
-The couple resides in Lincoln with their two kids, Logan (6) and Hattie (3).
+The couple resides in Lincoln with their two kids, Logan (9) and Hattie (6).

-Ryan Meek | Assistant Coach / Recruiting Coordinator
+Craig Dyer | Assistant Coach / Recruiting Coordinator